Master of Fine Art (MFA): Career Path

 • Limited job opportunities: Job opportunities in the arts are often scarce, and many graduates may need to work part-time or freelance jobs while building their careers.

-• Rejection: Artists may face rejection when trying to get their work exhibited, published or accepted for competitions, grants and other opportunities.
+• Rejection: Artists may face rejection when trying to get their work exhibited, published, or accepted for competitions, grants, and other opportunities.

-• Burnout: Artists may also experience burnout from the pressure to constantly create new work, meet deadlines, and maintain a steady stream of income.
+• Burnout: Artists may also experience burnout from the pressure to constantly create new work, meet deadlines, and maintain a steady income stream.

 Why Choose the Master of Fine Arts (MFA) Program?